Documentation Index

 rootio_patcher npm remediate --package-manager=pnpm --dry-run=false

-After running the patcher, run your package manager’s install command:
+After running the patcher, run your package manager’s install command (this is the step that needs pkg.root.io auth in your .npmrc):

 npm install # or yarn install / pnpm install